otto-de/leinsync/README.md

     $ cd container-folder/project-1
     $ lein sync "project-2,project-3,project-4"
+    UPDATE ../container-folder/project-2/name/space/1.clj
+    UPDATE ../container-folder/project-3/name/space/1.clj
+    UPDATE ../container-folder/project-4/name/space/1.clj
+    ...
+Executing tests of project-2 on ../container-folder/project-2/
+    ===> All Tests of project-2 are passed
+    ...
+Executing tests of project-3 on ../container-folder/project-3/
+    ===> All Tests of project-3 are passed
+    ...
+Executing tests of project-4 on ../container-folder/project-4/
+    ===> All Tests of project-4 are passed

 `sync` will update the namespaces from project-1 to project-2 project-3 and project-4.
 It updates only the namespace, which has been defined in both source project and target project.